On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Discussion and perturbative checks

 As a consistency check, we push the perturbative computation to 1-loop.
 The diagrams contributing to this order are those in figure \ref{2pt:1loop}.

-We see that in diagrams (c), (d), and (e), the operators interact with the Wilson loop, while (f) is a vacuum correction.
-Therefore, (f) is canceled against the 1-loop correction $\delta W$ to the vev of the Wilson loop of figure \ref{wl:1loop} coming from the normalization.
-Indeed, since
+We see that in the diagrams \ref{2pt:1loopc}, \ref{2pt:1loopd}, and \ref{2pt:1loope}, the operators interact with the Wilson loop, while the diagram \ref{2pt:1loopf} is a vacuum correction.
+Therefore, \ref{2pt:1loopf} is canceled against the 1-loop correction $\delta W$ to the vev of the Wilson loop of figure \ref{wl:1loop} coming from the normalization.
+Indeed, since\footnote{In the equations, we denote the contribution from a given Feynman diagram with the number and the letter associated with the corresponding figure.}

 we have

 The term $\delta W$ is both IR and UV divergent and can be found in \cite{Griguolo:2012iq}, so its cancellation is crucial to ensure supersymmetry.
 Let us discuss the remaining contributions.